phoen1xxxx/writeups/DownUnderCtf2023/pwn/roppenheimer/README.md

 It's not enough to execute full rop chain but we have useful gadget provides us possibility to pivot stack to username buffer.

 To put 32 atoms into one bucket into unordered_map we need to find collisions.
 After some test I explored that to put 32 atoms into one bucket we need to use equals keys by mod 59.
 After first added elements there are 13 buckets in the unordered_map.
 After filling unordered_map at this stage there are 29 buckets.
-Then there are 59 buckets.
+Then there will 59 buckets.
 While we change our stage there rehashing procedure is executing to change size of our map and position in the map is key mod new_size.
 So to fill 32 element in one bucket and trigger stack overflow we need to use keys such as 59*i.

 After stack overflow we build a rop chain using such techniques as stack pivoting.
 To jump into libc we use pointer into vtable in libstdc++ and it's offset to libc.